 Interior designers typically advise no smaller than an 8-by-10-foot rug in smaller spaces, and a 9-by-12-foot rug in larger living rooms.

 Reorganize Your Bookcases

 Do you have bookcases in your living room?
-Take everything out and re-organize them.
-Remove any items you don't absolutely love or serve no purpose, and re-introduce items one by one, starting with stacks of books and art and finishing up with smaller accessories like vases and decorative accents.
+Take everything out and reorganize them.
+Remove any items you don't absolutely love or serve no purpose, and reintroduce items one by one: Start with stacks of books and art, then finish up with smaller accessories like vases and decorative accents.
 And don't forget to leave white space for the eye to pause.